Part 2 of this pseudo-review is here.

 As far as purchase decision goes and price, I based my decision on the following criteria:

 This is not just a toy.
 (Or is it?)
 And don’t bother asking about what I paid for it.
-(Way too miuch!)
-For those interested, R&M prices are online.
-I managed to get a farily decent discount on it, though.
-Perhaps I’ll post something about paying for this type of vehicle in Germany later.
+(Way too much!)
+If you’re interested, R&M prices are online.
+Also.
+Keep in mind.
+My wife and I–after a move from Germany to India and then–quicker then we expected–a return to Germany–and in that crazy process we ended up selling our second car–I was most adamant about not getting another (2nd) car.
 Anywho.
-I’ll mainly be using this bike to commute.
-Then there’s some shopping that needs to get done.
+I managed to get a farily decent discount on the R&M Charger.
+Perhaps I’ll post something about how that happened later.
+Anywho.
+I’ll mainly be using this bike as a replacement for a car.
+Obviously it can’t replace a car completely.
+But if it’s about shopping, going into town for meetings, commuting, etc., it should be fine.
 And let’s not forget the Köln and Düsseldorf trek where I’m constantly testing the stability and viability of ancient pillars and citadels and old money, and finding out which tastes better: Kölsch or Altbier.
 Although I’m not a regular working stiff anymore, I still need to show up for an office meeting or presentation here and there–you know, to entertain the troops.
 And would you believe, I even have rain-wear to keep my suit and shoes out of the acid-rain.

 Of the bikes I looked at, I narrowed my choice to three–each, under other circumstances, I would still buy.
 There was the Haibike (either with Yamaha or Bosch motor) and the luscious Stromer St1.
 All these bikes start at around the same price range with the R&M topping them by a few hundred Euros.